Skip to main content

 A letter to yourself

 This is the most important page in this booklet.
-Write it at the end of week 6.
+Write it at the end of the week.
 Write it to the person who sat down on day 1 and filled in their commitment on the cover — the person who was worried, who was not sure this would work, who perhaps did not believe their heart would feel better.

 Begin with: I want you to know that you made it.